 The Real Trajectory: From Benchmark to Factory Floor

-China's china-industrial-robotics sector already installs more industrial robots than the rest of the world combined -- over 270,000 units in 2024, according to the International Federation of Robotics.
+China's China factory robot deployment sector already installs more industrial robots than the rest of the world combined.
+IFR's World Robotics 2025 summary says China installed about `295,000` industrial robots in 2024, or `54%` of global deployments, and its operating stock exceeded `2 million` units.
 Those are predominantly fixed-base arms performing repetitive tasks with high precision and reliability.

 Humanoid robots represent a different value proposition.
 They are not meant to replace industrial arms at tasks those arms do well.
 They are meant to operate in environments designed for humans -- climbing stairs, opening doors, navigating narrow aisles, handling objects of varying shapes and sizes without custom tooling.

-The half marathon proves that the foundational capabilities for those applications -- sustained operation, reliable power, adaptive control -- are advancing rapidly.
+The half marathon suggests that the foundational capabilities for those applications - sustained operation, reliable power, adaptive control - are advancing rapidly.
 The gap between "robot completes a half marathon" and "robot works a full shift in a car plant without supervision" is still measured in years, not months.
-But the pace of progress suggests those years can probably be counted on one hand.
+The pace of progress is real, but factory validation needs paid pilots, uptime records, safety approvals, and maintenance-cost data.

 Beijing's strategic investment in this space is deliberate.
 The Yizhuang half marathon is not just a race -- it is an annual public benchmark that forces companies to improve tangible, measurable performance rather than optimize for demo videos.
 That discipline is what differentiates China's approach to humanoid robotics from the more hype-driven narratives coming out of Silicon Valley.